mbryantms/architextual/content/english/essays/bangladesh.md

 ##### Resilience and Development

-Despite the obstacles, Bangladesh has shown remarkable resilience and progress in areas such as **economic growth, poverty reduction, and social development** {{< side_note id="sn-resilience" >}}Innovative programs in microfinance and community health have transformed millions of lives across rural areas.{{</ side_note >}}.
+Despite the obstacles, Bangladesh has shown remarkable resilience {{< side_note id="sn-resilience" >}}Innovative programs in microfinance and community health have transformed millions of lives across rural areas.{{</ side_note >}} and progress in areas such as **economic growth, poverty reduction, and social development** .